This Scenic Drive Offers Some of Northeast PA’s Best Leaf Peeping

 Lake Jean at Ricketts Glen State Park.
 Photo by Dennis J. Kowalewski.

-Located just northwest of Scranton and only two to three hours from Philadelphia and New York, the Endless Mountains make the perfect leaf peeping day trip.
+Located just west of Scranton and only two to three hours from Philadelphia and New York, the Endless Mountains make the perfect leaf peeping trip.
 For some of the best views, hit the road on the Endless Mountains Fall Foliage Loop.
 This 126-mile route features sweeping vistas, gorgeous parks, and adorable small towns.
 Check out our interactive map for directions and points of interest along the way.

 Helpful Tips

-• For the latest conditions, check out the weekly fall foliage report by the Department of Conservation and Natural Resources.
+• For the latest conditions, check out the weekly fall foliage report by the Pennsylvania Department of Conservation and Natural Resources.

 • Some areas on the route are very remote and do not have cell service or Wi-Fi.
 Make sure to print out directions or download an offline map before you leave home.